Vulvar Cancer: Staging and Treatment

 They both use the “TNM system” and have three parts:

-• T-describes the size/location/extent of the "primary" tumor in the vulva.
+• T-Describes the size/location/extent of the "primary" tumor in the vulva.

-• N-describes if the cancer has spread to the lymph nodes.
+• N-Describes if the cancer has spread to the lymph nodes.

-• M-describes if the cancer has spread to other organs (called metastases).
+• M-Describes if the cancer has spread to other organs (called metastases).

 How is vulvar cancer staged?

-Staging for thyroid cancer is based on:
+Staging for vulvar cancer is based on:

 • Where cancer cells are found on gynecological exam/biopsy and if they are in nearby organs or tissue (like the bladder or rectum).